With more customers turning to the Internet for products and services, Search Engine Optimization (SEO) is more important now than ever before.

 Local SEO refers to the tactics used to better position your website in local search, such as if someone looked for “an Italian restaurant near me” or “the closest hardware store.”
 Local SEO ensures your business shows up on the map, with a phone number or other contact information.

-You want to optimize your website to include local keywords, along with claiming and optimizing your Google My Business listing and other key directories.
+You want to optimize your website to include local keywords, along with claiming and optimizing your Google Business Profile and other key directories.
 Having online reviews also can boost your business listing’s chance of appearing in a local search listing.

 Local SEO tactics include